ykris45/kiiro-wiki-id/How-to-deploy-a-masternode-on-ubuntu-20-"collateral-2500-coins".md

+<p>Then go to your Send tab, and you will see <strong>Coin Control Features</strong>.
+Click on <strong>Inputs</strong>.
+You should see your 2500 KIIRO collateral there.
+Right click and click <strong>Lock Unspent</strong>.
+This means that when making your new collateral, your wallet will not touch these funds.</p>

-<p>Once you have done this, you can make the next 1000 KIIRO collateral for your next masternode.
+<p>Once you have done this, you can make the next 2500 KIIRO collateral for your next masternode.
 Repeat this everytime you have made a new masternode.</p>